-Spousal support, sometimes called spousal maintenance, will be found in the court’s dissolution order.
+Spousal support, sometimes called spousal maintenance or alimony, will be stated in the court’s dissolution order.
 One spouse will be ordered to pay the other support.
-The purpose is to ensure the non-paying spouse can maintain a quality of life similar to when the partners were married.
+This aims to ensure the non-paying spouse can maintain a quality of life similar to when the partners were married.

-Alimony, also known as spousal support, still exists in one shape or another in almost every state.
-Unlike the strict and specific state laws governing child support orders, the courts are given much more discretion in determining alimony.
+Spousal support still exists in some form in almost every state.
+However, unlike the strict and specific state laws governing child support orders, the courts are given much more discretion in determining alimony.

 Spousal Support Not Automatically Ordered